K-Coconut/MCPBenchmark/README.md

 ## *Prologue*
 ***NOTE***: Except for Lazy Greedy and IMDiscount, we sourced the code for all other methods from the original authors.
-We didn't directly fork the projects as we needed to modify the code to address MCP and IM issues, and also to remove extraneous files.
+We didn't directly fork the projects as we needed to modify the code to address MCP and IM problems, and also to remove extraneous files.
 Therefore, we uploaded a new version for simplicity.
 Readers can access the source code through the links provided in the table above.

 Given that the original methods were not explicitly designed for our use-cases, we had to adapt them.
 For example, S2V-DQN was initially aimed at solving problems like MVC, MC, and TSP, whereas RL4IM targeted the contingency-aware IM issue.
 We minimally modified these codes to suit MCP or IM problems, aiming for minimal alteration while maximizing performance and replicability.
-For any code differences, please consult the specific subdirectory of each project.
+For any code differences, please refer to the specific subdirectory of each project.

 # Start Up
 ### Prerequisites